 When you buy an unofficial cartridge that is marketed as “HP compatible” or sold by another company that claims to recycle cartridges outside of the HP Planet Partners program, you sacrifice the backing of a true OEM product.

-These companies may make promises to refill ink cartridges for multiple uses or even re-manufacture cartridges.
-Re-manufacturing is the process of refilling, reprogramming, or otherwise attempting to make a used cartridge case work like new again.
+These companies may make promises to refill ink cartridges for multiple uses or even re-manufactured cartridges.
+Re-manufacturing is the process of refilling, reprogramming, or otherwise attempting to make used cartridge casework like new again.

 The problem with these alternatives can’t be ignored.
 Refilled cartridges often don’t meet the high standards of new cartridges, so they can potentially cause harm to your printer.
 Misprints due to leaky or misaligned cartridges result in the need for reprints, which wastes both ink and paper.
 These off-brand cartridges may also void your printer manufacturer warranty, making repairs or a replacement more expensive than they should be.
 And these third-party products also aren’t designed to work with HP®’s own programs, such as HP Instant Ink.

 What may even be worse is that companies that re-manufacture ink products aren’t very proactive about encouraging recycling.
 Almost 94% of remanufactured ink products end up being thrown away - not recycled - because many of these companies don’t provide an easy way to collect used cartridges.